DLR-AMR/t8code_JOSS/paper.md

 `t8code` supports distributed coarse meshes of arbitrary size and complexity, which we tested for up to 370 million coarse mesh cells [@burstedde_coarse_2017].
-Moreover, we present some of our benchmark results from various performance studies conducted on the JUQUEEN [@juqueen_fz_juelich] and the JUWELS [@juwels_fz_juelich] supercomputers at the Jülich Supercomputing Center. `t8code`'s ghost and partition routines are exceptionally fast with proper scaling of up to 1.1 trillion mesh elements; see
+Moreover, we conducted various performance studies on the JUQUEEN [@juqueen_fz_juelich] and the JUWELS [@juwels_fz_juelich] supercomputers at the Jülich Supercomputing Center. `t8code`'s ghost and partition routines are exceptionally fast with proper scaling of up to 1.1 trillion mesh elements; see